aws/aws-iot-device-sdk-embedded-C/README.md

 ## Releases

-All the released versions of the AWS IoT Embedded C SDK libraries are available as git tags.
-For example the latest v3 SDK version is available at [tag 3.1.0](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v3.1.0).
+All of the released versions of the AWS IoT Embedded C SDK libraries are available as git tags.
+For example, the latest v3 SDK version is available at [tag 3.1.0](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v3.1.0).

 ## Building and Running Demos

-The libraries in this SDK are not dependent on any Operating Systems.
-However, the demos for the libraries in this SDK are built and tested on Linux platform.
+The libraries in this SDK are not dependent on any operating systems.
+However, the demos for the libraries in this SDK are built and tested on a Linux platform.
 This SDK builds with [CMake](https://cmake.org/), a cross-platform build tool.